-[This is a clear definition of what a fool is: one with no spiritual discernment or interest, who rejects truth in favor of his own unfounded opinion.
+[This is a clear definition of a fool: one with no spiritual discernment or interest, who rejects truth in favor of his own unfounded opinion.

-The statement that there is no God is so far from reality, entirely limited to this tiny earth, moment, and view, making it a sorry position, void of hope, truth, goodness, meaning and a future.
-I pity the person who thinks that, as he is caught in his own delusion and ends up in the darkness of a meaningless, hopeless existence.]
+The statement “there is no God” is so far from reality, so entirely limited to this tiny earth, this moment; it is a view that it is a sorry position, void of hope, truth, goodness, meaning and a future.
+I pity the person who believes this, as he is caught in his own delusion and ends up in the darkness of a meaningless, hopeless existence.]

 “They are corrupt, their deeds are vile; there is no one who does good.”

-[We are all by nature fools, making ourselves our own god until we meet the true and living God.
-In our natural selves there is no good, no ability to do true good, for all we do is corrupted by our sin and selfishness.
-This is reality, this is why we desperately need you, Lord, you who are goodness itself and desires to give all people a new heart filled with righteousness, joy and peace so we can do the good works you have prepared for us (Eph.
-2:10)]
+[We are all by nature fools, making ourselves our own god until we meet Jesus, the true and living God.
+In our natural selves there is no good, no ability to do true good, for all we do is corrupted by our selfishness.